Olive Oil Shampoo-17th Century Suds Ithaca Soap

 Do not oil hair prior to washing Do not use conditioner or other hair care products.
 They may contain artificial ingredients that remain on your hair, causing our gentle shampoo to struggle to get it off .
 Once you use 17CS shampoo, you will have truely clean hair, less hair loss and 2-3 times faster dry time .
 Wash hair once or twice per shampooing.
 That's it.
 Save money and hot water.

-In contrast to the standard shampoo method above, the dry shampoo method is an oil process.
+In contrast to the 1st time use instructions above, the dry shampoo method is an oil process.

 Do this before you get in the shower!